-In our effort to make schools more self sufficient, we have been teaching 4th and 5th graders how to do parts of the refurbishing and performing the updating of machines themselves.
+In our effort to make schools more self sufficient, we created our “IT Support Teams” program which teaches 4th and 5th graders how to do parts of the refurbishing and performing the updating of machines themselves.
 Last year, PCF spent a lot of time coming up with a process that makes this possible (thanks to DAO Technologies as described here).

 The intent is for these young students to do the bulk of the updating and replacement of faulty equipment throughout the school year without the need for PCF to be present.
 Early in the school year, we work with 4th and 5th graders with the intent that this year’s 5th graders will pull up the 4th graders and those 4th graders will do the same when they are in 5th grade the following year.